Understand the Bullwhip effect with our online Beer Game

 What is the Bullwhip Effect, and why is it costing you money?

 The Bullwhip Effect is all about excess inventory and lost sales opportunities.
-Our Skill Dynamics Beer Game helps you and your team gain deep insights into the Bullwhip Effect, so that you can prevent stockouts and excess inventory in real life.
+Our free online version of the Skill Dynamics Beer Game helps you to gain deep insights into the Bullwhip Effect, so that you can prevent stockouts and excess inventory in real life.
 And all within a safe, replaceable and free simulation.

 How to play the Beer Game

-Our Beer Game is a virtual simulation.
+Our supply chain Beer Game is a virtual simulation.
 It’s similar to a game developed by MIT Professor Jay Forrester

 in the 1960s to illustrate the dynamics of supply chains.

 There are four layers – the beer retailer, the wholesaler. the distributor and the manufacturer.
-It lasts an hour at most and simulates up to a vear in the beer-distribution supply chain.
+It lasts an hour at most and simulates up to a year in the beer-distribution supply chain.

 Whatever your role, you must avoid running out of stock, while keeping inventory costs down and bringing the supply chain to equilibrium as quickly as possible.